apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 📢📢📢**This repository has been merged to Cloud Pak Deployer**🚀🚀🚀
 **Read further to get to know how to use it**

+Original README.md of Apollo one-shot is located at [README-orig.md](README-orig.md)

 - [Disclaimer ✋](#disclaimer-)
 - [Move to Cloud Pak Deployer (CPD) 🚀](#move-to-cloud-pak-deployer-cpd-)
   - [1.
 Create new Project](#1-create-new-project)